tomko-lab/tomko-lab.github.io/content/contact.md

 date = "2020-02-01"
 +++

-**Martin Tomko, PhD.**

-Senior Lecturer in Spatial Information
+_Dr.
+Martin Tomko_
+*Senior Lecturer*
 Department of Infrastructure Engineering
+Melbourne Connect – Office 6313 (when not at home)
+Faculty of Engineering and Information Technology
 The University of Melbourne
+Victoria 3010
-3010 VIC, Australia
+Australia

-E:  martin -AT- tomko [DOT] org
+_Mail:_ martin - AT - tomko.org
+_Twitter:_ @dinomirMT